xmarquez/democracyData/data-raw/Adding and testing all democracy datasets.md

 Political Regimes in Latin America".
 In: _Studies in Comparative International Development_ 36.1 (2001), pp. 37-65.
 DOI:
 10.1007/bf02687584.

+[2] S. Mainwaring, A. Pérez-Liñán, and D. Brinks.
+"Political Regimes in Latin America, 1900-2007 (with Daniel Brinks)".
+In: _Democracies and Dictatorships in Latin America: Emergence, Survival, and Fall_.
+New
+York: Cambridge University Press, 2014.
+Chap.
+Political Regimes in Latin America, 1900-2007 (with Daniel Brinks).

 ```r
 mainwaring <- prepare_mainwaring(path = here::here("data-raw/Mainwaring Linan.txt"),